morphyyyy/M20PlaybookEditor/README.md

 -
 The Route Visualizer tool exists in the tools menu and currently only works with the provided csv.
 It can draw and save routes one at a time, or save more than one route by selecting multiple groups of ID steps and selecting save all from the menu.

+# v1.32 - Copy/Paste entire Formation, Sub-Formations and Plays from CPB to TPB

-# v1.31 - Bug Fixes with Copy/Paste from CPB to TPB
+# v1.32 - Bug Fixes with Copy/Paste from CPB to TPB

 # v1.31 - Add/Remove SETG Motion Alignments